Free Shipping on Orders Over $55 USD

 During spring, wait until the soil has warmed and dried out.
 A soil temperature of 50 degrees Fahrenheit or 10 degrees in Celsius is ideal.
 Beets can be planted in succession every 3 weeks, for a longer harvest.
 If you plant beets during fall, beet seeding can begin again once nighttime temperatures begin cooling off.
 Be sure you leave about 1 month before your first expected frost, from your last seeding.

 You can start harvesting the beet greens when they are a couple of inches tall.
 The greens are most tender before they reach 6 inches long.
 They are ready to harvest when they are approximately 1 ½ - 2 inches in diameter.
 Larger roots are tougher and more fibrous.
 It can be done seven to eight weeks after the planting of each group.

 When the beets have reached the desired size, gently dig them up from the soil.
 Beet greens can be harvested as well.
 Harvest these while the beet is young and the root is small.

 Harvest by tugging or digging.
 Leave at least 1 inch of the stems on the bulb, to avoid bleeding during cooking.

 Days to maturity will vary with beet variety but expect it to be about 55 days, from seed.
 A mature plant size will depend on the variety you grow and at what stage you harvest.
 But on average beetroots grow 1 ½ - 3 inches in diameter.
 Leaves can spread about 12 inches and grow to about 8 - 12 inches high.

-Beetroot Pro is a premium, organic beetroot juice powder for natural cardiovascular support and circulation.
-A potent nitric oxide vasodilator enhanced with BCAA Amino Acids, Potassium and Magnesium minerals, and Vitamin B12.
+Beetroot Pro® is a premium sports beetroot powder extract for natural cardiovascular support, anti-inflammation, and circulation.
+A potent nitric oxide vasodilator enhanced with BCAAs, Potassium and Magnesium minerals, and Vitamin B12.